 How Turkey’s Eyesight Affects Your Camo Choice

-Wild turkeys have phenomenal eyesight.
+Wild turkeys have the best eyesight in the woods!
 They can detect the slightest movement over long distances.
 By long, I mean about 60 yards.
 Because they have seven different types of photoreceptors, turkeys can see many colours and are sensitive to UV light.

 With the ability to turn their head slightly, the turkey’s field of view is nearly 360 degrees.
 That gives them the advantage of seeing in all directions.